File Attribute Colors

 •Automatically mark all but the first of each duplicate file group - When enabled, applies a default set of file markings when a duplicate file search process completes and results are shown.

-•Hash encoding type - Controls how file hash values are displayed within the duplicate search result report.
+•Hash encoding - Controls how file hash values are displayed within the duplicate search result report.